Bakhodir Jalolov

+Career

+Jalolov initially intended to play football and his father took him to a sports school to fulfill this ambition at age 11.
+His father, a former wrestler, encouraged him to take up boxing instead.
+Jalolov said: "I later realised he wanted me to be a boxer and didn't like football very much".
+He had struggles early on as a boxer, but was motivated by a desire to "make his father’s dreams come true".
+Jalolov began boxing competitively in 2010 and by the age of 20 he was unbeaten nationally in the 92 kg category.

 Amateur career

 Asian championships

 Jalolov took part in the 2017 Asian Amateur Boxing Championships, held in May 2017 in Tashkent, Uzbekistan.
 He went on a perfect 4–0 run, beating Haipeng Mou and Do Hyeon Kim by technical knockout in the first two rounds, Mohamad Mulayes by technical knockout in the semifinals, and Kamshybek Kunkabayev by majority decision in the finals.

 Jalolov went on another perfect run in the 2019 Asian Amateur Boxing Championships, and earned his place in the finals after beating Mohamad Mulayes by unanimous decision in the semifinals.
 Jalolov faced a familiar opponent in the finals, Kamshybek Kunkabayev, and won the fight by majority decision.

 Jalolov took part in the 2021 Asian Amateur Boxing Championships as well, and earned his place in the finals with a technical knockout of Abdulrahman Alanzi in the semifinals.
 He faced Kamshybek Kunkabayev in the tournament finals, and once again prevailed against Kunkabayev, winning by unanimous decision.